DarrachBarneveld/Project3-CodeInstitute/README.md

 The combination of well-chosen colors and structured data tables enhanced the overall user experience and usability of the website.

 [Back to Table of Contents](#table-of-contents)

 ## Features

+### Current Features

+1. Enter workout details:  Users can input the type of exercise performed and the duration to accurately track their workouts.
+2. View all workouts: Users have access to a comprehensive view of their logged workouts, allowing them to review their workout history and monitor their progress.
+3. BMI calculator: Calculator that enables users to calculate their Body Mass Index as an indicator of their overall health and fitness level.
+4. Recommended calorie intake: Based on users' diet goals (weight loss, maintenance, or muscle gain), the application provides personalized recommendations for daily calorie intake to support their nutrition objectives.
+5. Recommended macros: Customized macronutrient ratios (protein, carbohydrates, and fats) based on users' weight, height, age, gender and activity level, helping them optimize their nutrition and meet their fitness goals.

+### Potential Features
+1. Workout plans: Offer pre-designed workout plans tailored to different fitness goals, such as weight loss, muscle gain, or overall fitness.
+Users can follow these plans for structured and guided training.
+2. Customizable meal plans: Provide the option to create personalized meal plans based on dietary preferences, restrictions, and fitness goals.
+Offer suggestions for balanced meals and portion sizes.
+3. Nutritional tracking and logging: Allow users to log their daily food intake, track calories, macronutrients, and micronutrients, and view nutritional breakdowns for meals and snacks.

+### Testing user stories

 [Back to Table of Contents](#table-of-contents)